delingren/synaptics_touchpad/README.md

 ## Context

 I harvested a touchpad from an old HP Envy Sleekbook 6 and wanted to use it as a standalone mouse.

-Target features:
+It's a clickpad.
+I.e. it has only one physical button and right click is simulated in software.

+Goals:
+* Cursor movements.
-* Regular mouse functionalities.
-I.e. cursor movements, left and right clicks.
+* Left click and right click (with two fingers).
 * Two-finger scrolling.
-* Two finger click as right click.
+* Make a housing for it.

+Status:
+* Everything listed above is fully implemented.
+* No rigorous testing has been done.
+* Some basic error handling is done.
+* I have no problem using it as a daily drive.
+* Housing is not done yet.
+I want to use a USB-C connector.
+My dev board is micro USB.
+I need to either get a USB-C dev board (such as Elite-C) or a USB-C breakout PCB.

-Most touchpads are made by Synaptics.
-They usually use a PS2 interface.
-By default (i.e. without any drivers), they can usually simulate a regular PS2 mouse.
+Most laptop touchpads are made by Synaptics.
+They usually use a PS/2 interface.
+By default (i.e. without any special drivers), they can usually simulate a regular PS/2 mouse.
 I.e. they can report finger movements and button clicks.
 But that's about it.
-They don't support more sophisticated gestures we normally find on PC or Mac laptops.
-To achieve those gestures, we need to implement proprietary but published (with some caveats) Synaptics protocols, documented in [Synaptics PS2 TouchPad Interfacing Guide](touchpad_RevB.pdf).
+They don't support more sophisticated gestures we normally find on laptops.
+To achieve those gestures, we need to implement proprietary but published (with some caveats) Synaptics protocols, documented in [Synaptics PS/2 TouchPad Interfacing Guide](touchpad_RevB.pdf).

 ## Touchpad info
 * Pulled from an HP Envy Sleekbook 6
 * Synaptics chip # T1320A
 * Physical pinout, reverse engineered after watching this [YouTube video](https://www.youtube.com/watch?v=XdznW0ZuzGo&t=381s)